2025 ENDANGERED LATINX LANDMARKS

 1915

 The Elgin Mexican Cemetery, established in the early 20th century in Elgin, Texas, is a historic burial ground created during an era of segregation.
 Home to nearly 115 graves—including veterans of World War I and possibly the Spanish-American War—the cemetery preserves handmade markers that embody Mexican folk traditions and cultural heritage.
-In 2023, the Texas Historical Commission designated it as a state Historical Texas Cemetery.
+In 2023, the Texas Historic Commission designated it as a state Historical Texas Cemetery.
 Despite this recognition, it continues to face decades of neglect and persistent flood control challenges.
 Today, preservation efforts depend almost entirely on local community members, highlighting the urgent need for broader support to protect these irreplaceable sites.

 "Nominating the Elgin Mexican Cemetery is recognizing the cultural and historical significance of an important place that helps define a community's identity. (...) we retain a connection to the individuals that played an important place in the history of the Mexican American community in Elgin."